 We’ll cover Master of Tactics some more in a moment.
 However, if you haven’t checked out our other article on Party Composition and Character Roles, I would recommend you check that out too!

-The Mastermind’s abilities do a great job at showcasing the subclass’s knack for manipulation.
+The Mastermind’s features do a great job of showcasing the subclass’s knack for manipulation.

 Disguises, forgery, and words are just as useful in the hands of a Mastermind as a blade or bow.